 In Announcement 2003-46, 2003-30 I.R.B.
 222, the Service announced that it was reviewing the scientific validity of test procedures and results presented of significant chemical change in expert reports.
 In Announcement 2003-70, 2003-46 I.R.B.
 1090, the Service announced that it had determined that the test procedures and results used by taxpayers were scientifically valid if the procedures were applied in a consistent and unbiased manner.
 However, the Service concluded that the processes approved under its long standing ruling practice and as set forth in Rev. Proc.
 2001-30 did not produce the level of chemical change required by § 29(c)(1)(C).
 Nevertheless, the Service announced that it recognized that many taxpayers and their investors have relied on its long standing ruling practice to make investments.
 Therefore, the Service announced that it would continue to issue rulings on significant chemical change but only under the guidelines set forth in Rev. Proc.
+2001-30, as modified by Rev. Proc.
 2001-34.

 This ruling is provided to P and its members consistent with Announcement 2003-70 and the Service's long standing ruling practice.
-Accordingly, based on the expert test results submitted by P and T, we conclude that P and T, with use of the described process and specified chemical reagents, will produce a solid synthetic fuel from coal constituting a "qualified fuel" within the meaning of § 29(c)(1)(C).
-Because P owns the Facility and operates and maintains the Facility through its agent, we conclude that P will be entitled to the § 29 credit for the production of the qualified fuel from the Facility that is sold to an unrelated person.
+Accordingly, based on the expert test results submitted by P, T and V, we conclude that P, T and V, with use of the described process and specified chemical reagents, will produce a solid synthetic fuel from coal constituting a "qualified fuel" within the meaning of § 29(c)(1)(C).
+Because P owns the Facilities and operates and maintains the Facilities through its agent, we conclude that P will be entitled to the § 29 credit for the production of the qualified fuel from the Facilities that is sold to an unrelated person.